Jawz84/Blog/PowerShell Contributing.md

 All Pester tests can be found in this folder:
   `.\test\powershell`

-Tests for built-in CmdLets are here:
+Tests for built-in Cmdlets are here:
   `.\test\powershell\Modules`
   Especially the folders named `Microsoft.PowerShell.*`